djaodjin/djaodjin-pages/README.md

 Release Notes
 =============

-0.6.0
+0.6.3

-  * adds feature to upload documents
+  * uses content API for non-leafs elements in PageElementView
-  * fixes accounts for obj.extra being None
+  * fixes computation of number of pages in pagination

 [previous release notes](changelog)